larsjuvik/bank-system/README.md

 **This is a demo still under development and should not be considered production-ready.**

-This is a demo of a fictional bank system called BlueFlare, written in Blazor Web App, using .NET 8.
+This is a fictional bank system called BlueFlare, written in Blazor Web App using .NET 8.

-![A screenshot of the application](./docs/Screenshot_Home.png) All data in the screenshot are fictional.
+![A screenshot of the application](./docs/Screenshot_Home.png) *All data in the screenshot are fictional.*

-## Building & Running :hammer:
+## Building & Running :rocket:

 ### Building and running with Docker